ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 # Create an EVM Subnet on Mainnet

-After trying out a Subnet on Fuji by following [this tutorial](./create-a-fuji-subnet), next step is to try it out on Mainnet.
+After trying out a Subnet on Fuji using stored keys, by following [this tutorial](./create-a-fuji-subnet), next step is to try it out on Mainnet.

 In this article, we show how to do the following on Mainnet.